NathanJanniaux/Reinforcement-learning-Leduc-Poker/readme.md

 #### Init

 This is a 2 rounds game : Preflop and Postflop
-There are two players with the same stacksize (10 units).
+There are two players (Player1, Player2 respectively for QAgent,Opponent) with the same stacksize (10 units).
+The deck is composed of 6 cards (J,J,Q,Q,K,K).
 At the begining of the game, both players spend a blind (1 unit) in the pot.

+The game assigns:
+- randomly the firstplayer (0,1 respectively for Player1,Player2).
+- one card to each player (0,1,2 respectively for J,Q,K).
+This card is stored in Hand variable (Hand1, Hand2 respectiveley for Player1, Player2).
+- one board card (0,1,2 respectively for J,Q,K).
+This card is stored in Boardcard variable.
+- the remaining deck
+- the best hand (-1,0,1 respectively for Hand2,Draw,Hand1).
+This value is stored in result variable.
+- the current round (0,1 respectively for round1,round2)
+- the current step of the round (0,1,2 respectively for step1,step2,step3) ([Steps explanation](#steps-explanation)).
+- the boolean GameIsOver (0,1 respectively for No,Yes)

 ```python
 #Creating a Game